aambroo/Autonomous-Software-Agents/Planner/house/README.md

 ## Background
 Deliverable 2 proposes a recipe for the implementation of a Smart House.

-The directory is structured as follows:
+The code is structured as follows:

     📁 Blueprints
     📂 Planner